mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/tries/Trie.md

 A visitor or a push alternative is one where the trie drives the iteration and the caller provides a visitor or a consumer.
 This can work well if the trie to walk is single-source, but requires some form of stop/restart or pull mechanism to implement ordered merges.

-Cursors work well enough using only the pull mechanism, and at this point we see no benefit from adding a push one.
-This will most probably change if asynchronous retrieval is needed at a later time.
+Push-style walks are still a useful way to consume the final transformed/merged content, thus `Trie` provides the `Walker` interface and `process` method.
+The implementations of `forEachEntry` and `dump` are straightforward applications of this.

 ### The `Cursor` interface